-The Group is exposed to liquidity risk and is required to maintain sufficient liquid assets (mainly cash and cash equivalents) and available borrowing facilities to be able to pay contractual obligations as and when they become due and payable.
+Prudent liquidity risk management implies maintaining sufficient cash and term deposits, the availability of funding through an adequate amount of committed credit facilities and the ability to close out market positions.
 The Group manages liquidity risk by continuously monitoring forecast and actual cash flows and matching the maturity profiles of financial assets and liabilities.
-The Group regularly updates cash projections for changes in business and fluctuations in the Bitcoin price.
 Refer to the Going Concern section within note 2 for further information in relation to how the Group intends to meet its short-term repayment obligations.